habib001-web/tough_testing/README.md

 - Fetches data based on the user ID from the URL parameter, defaults to 'torvalds'.
 - Added a button to open Twitter in a new tab.
 - A footer message: Made with 💖 by gpt-4o-mini.
+- Updated footer message to include "Made with 💖 by gpt-4o-mini" for improved visibility.

 ## Setup Instructions
 1. Clone the repository to your local machine.